Frangidha/Data-Visualisation-/README.md

 </ul>

 <h3>404 page</h3>
-an error page has been developped in case links are missing or wrong. it has a button that will bring you back to the landing page.
+an error page has been developed in case links are missing or wrong. it has a button that will bring you back to the landing page.
 <img src="docs/readme/404.jpg" alt="picture of 404 page">
 <h3>Features Left to Implement</h3>
 <ul>